gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - lang: optional lang: de (default) or fr
 - query: the query string to find
 - cb (optional): the name of the callback funtion
+- format (optional): JSON format returned by the services.
+Per default, it returns HTML content. 'raw' returns all the properties in JSON format
+- no_geom (optional): defines if the geometry is returned. 'true' means that the geometry is sent back. 'false' means that only the bbox is sent back (apply only when raw format is requested)

-The service returns a maximum of 50 results.
+The service returns a maximum of 20 results.

 Example: http://api.geo.admin.ch/swisssearch/geocoding?lang=fr&query=lausanne